 Syslog Server Overview and Configuration

-A syslog server can be configured to store messages for reporting purposes from MX Security Appliances, MR Access Points, and MS switches.
-This document will provide examples of syslog messages and how to configure a syslog server to store the messages.
+This article explains how to configure a syslog server to store messages for reporting purposes from MX Security Appliances, MR Access Points, and MS Switches.
+It provides examples of syslog messages and shows how to set up a server to collect and store them.

-Any HTTP GET requests will generate a syslog entry.
+Any HTTP GET request generates a syslog entry.

-Inbound and outbound flows will generate a syslog message showing the source and destination along with port numbers and the firewall rule that they matched.
-For inbound rules, 1=deny and 0=allow.
+Inbound and outbound flows generate a syslog message that shows the source, destination, port numbers, and the matched firewall rule.
+For inbound rules, 1 = deny and 0 = allow.

 Examples:

-Note: In Firmware MX18.101 and newer, the syslog messages for "flows" has been changed to "firewall", "vpn_firewall", "cellular_firewall" or "bridge_anyconnect_client_vpn_firewall" depending on which rule was matched.
-Using the outbound flow as an example, the syslog message has been updated to this:
+In firmware MX18.101 and newer, the "flows" syslog message changes to "firewall", "vpn_firewall", "cellular_firewall", or "bridge_anyconnect_client_vpn_firewall" depending on the matched rule.
+Using the outbound flow, the updated message reads:

 948136486.721741837 MX60 firewall src=192.168.10.254 dst=8.8.8.8 mac=00:18:0A:XX:XX:XX protocol=udp sport=9562 dport=53 pattern: allow all